i8sumPi/physics_projects/README.md

 ## Wave Pools

 All three of these work using the [wave equation](https://www.feynmanlectures.caltech.edu/I_47.html), which says that the second derivative of the wave height with respect to time is proportional to the second derivative of wave height with respect to position--or, in other words, the acceleration of the wave at a particular point is proportional to the waveform's concavity at that point.
-In this example, the concavity at a given point is calculated using finite differences, i.e. $(x_{n+1} - x_n) - (x_n - x_{n-1})$, and the program then adjusts the velocity at each point accordingly.
-One interesting consequence of these programs is they show how this wave equation implies a constant wave speed (in air, this is the speed of sound, and in electromagnetism, this is the speed of light).
+In this example, the concavity at a given point is calculated using finite differences, i.e. $(x_{n+1} - x_n) - (x_n - x_{n-1})$.
+Then, the program then adjusts the velocity at each point accordingly.

+One interesting these programs show is that the wave equation implies a constant wave speed (in air, this is the speed of sound, and in electromagnetism, this is the speed of light).

 - [Scratch Version](https://scratch.mit.edu/projects/1190895952/)